JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Terms.md

 **Welcome to @webSiteTitle!**

-By accessing or viewing @webSiteTitle (hereafter referred to as "the Website"), you are agreeing to these Terms and Conditions.
+By accessing or viewing @webSiteTitle ("the Website"), you are agreeing to these Terms of Service ("Terms").
 Please review them carefully.
-These Terms and Conditions are subject to change and we reserve the right to change them, at our sole discretion, at any time and for any reason.
-These Terms and Conditions are made publicly available on the Website and it is your responsibility to review them periodically.
+These Terms are subject to change and we reserve the right to change them, at our sole discretion, at any time and for any reason.
+These Terms are made publicly available on the Website and it is your responsibility to review them periodically.
 As such, you waive any right to receive specific notice of individual updates.

-These Terms and Conditions were last updated on February 1, 2020.
+These Terms of Service were last updated on February 3, 2020.

 The information provided on the Website is not intended for distribution to or use by any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation or which would subject us to any registration requirement within such jurisdiction or country.
 Accordingly, if you choose to access the Website, you agree that you do so on your own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.

-The storage and transfer of information on the Website is governed by the Privacy Policy.
+The storage and transfer of information on the Website is governed by the [Privacy Policy](/home/privacy).
 We strongly urge to to review our Privacy Policy.
-By agreeing to these Terms and Conditions, you also agree to the Privacy Policy.
+By agreeing to these Terms, you also agree to the Privacy Policy.

+# Contact Page

+The Website maintains a [Get In Touch](/contact) ("Contact page") to allow users to leave feedback and ask questions.
+You do not need to register to use the Contact page.
+When submitting content through the Contact page, you forfeit all copyright to any content submitted through the Contact page.
+Content submitted through the Contact Page is subject to the same limitations and terms as comments, described below.

 # Account Registration

 Content such as blog posts and comments are publicly available to everyone.
-As such, these Terms and Conditions apply to all users of the Website, whether or not you create an account with the Website.
+As such, these Terms apply to all users of the Website, whether or not you create an account with the Website.
 If you wish to contribute (post) your own comments, you are required to register (sign up) with the Website by creating an account.
 All information provided during the registration process is subject to the Website's Privacy Policy.
-Even if you choose not to register with the Website, you still agree to these Terms and Conditions.
+Even if you choose not to register with the Website, you still agree to these Terms.

 There are two methods of registration: